chanomon/gps-eclipse/README.md

 # gps-eclipse
 A distributed system to read and save gps data in a server for the 2024 eclipse.
 We'll use gpsd, this is a service daemon that monitors one or more GPSes or AIS receivers attached to a host computer through serial or USB ports, making all data on the location/course/velocity of the sensors available to be queried on TCP port 2947 of the host computer.
+Then we will send the data with SCP to a remote server and save them in directories accordongly to date name of the files.

 ## Installation
 You need to install gpsd, an aplication for GNU/linux.